-At The Center for Interim Programs, we describe the gap year as a focused, finite period of time in which an individual takes a deliberate break from his or her current academic or professional path in order to explore other interests.
-It is not a vacation.
-It may indeed be fun, adventurous, and exciting, but it should also have a distinct structure and goals.
-It is an opportunity to develop a new skill, gain life experience, explore new parts of the world, and consider how certain interests may fit into a longer term plan of educational, professional, and personal enrichment.
-Fundamentally, and globally, it’s a rite of passage into adulthood, a chance to explore the world while considering “Who am I?”
-“What’s important to me?” and “What do I want to do with my life?”
+At The Center for Interim Programs, we describe the gap year as a focused, finite period in which an individual takes a deliberate break from his or her current academic or professional path in order to explore other interests.
+A gap year is not a vacation.
+It may indeed be fun, adventurous, and exciting, but a gap year should also have a distinct structure and goals.
+It's an opportunity to develop a new skill, gain life experience, explore new parts of the world, and consider how certain interests may fit into a longer-term plan of educational, professional, and personal enrichment.
+Fundamentally, and globally, it’s a rite of passage into adulthood, a chance to explore the world while considering “Who am I?”; “What’s important to me?”; and “What do I want to do with my life?”

 Who takes a gap year?

-What do people do on their gap years?
+What do people do during a gap year?

 Facilitated group programs

 In the past 15 years, the gap year field has expanded dramatically with the creation of programming specifically targeted to meet the needs and goals of high school graduates and matriculating college students.
 While there are still plenty of opportunities for “traditional” study abroad, facilitated gap programs offer an exciting alternative.
 With roots in experiential education, these two- to nine-month programs provide students with the following core components:

 - Small, peer-based programs led by creative, experienced, and knowledgeable staff members